✨ September Sale! ✨

 ⁣⁣

 But our friendly US government has made us a great deal.
-If we invest inside of special retirement accounts they eliminate one of those taxable steps saving us a lot of money.
+If we invest inside of special investment accounts they eliminate one of those taxable steps saving us a lot of money.

 In a Roth IRA or Roth 401(k), the government taxes you as normal when you earn the money, but then the money is never taxed again as it grows.
-So in this example, Roth means the government takes some of the seeds but none of the trees.
+So in the tree analogy, “Roth” means the government takes some of the seeds but none of the trees.

 In a traditional IRA or 401(k) it’s the opposite.
 Money comes directly out of your paycheck into the account without being taxed.
 That lowers your tax burden today, but then you pay tax on the full amount when you withdraw it later.
 So they let you plant all the seeds, then harvest some of the trees.⁣